 As an app launches, \sys{} is initialized as part of the app.
 The app specifies which NLP model(s) it expects to execute, as well as the corresponding target latencies $T$s and preload buffer sizes $|S|$s.
 Later, the app can update $T$s and $|S|$s at any time.
 For each expected model, \sys{} plans a separate execution pipeline with separate preload model shards. \sys{} plans a pipeline once and executes it repeatedly.
 Replanning is necessary only when a model's $T$ or $|S|$ is changed by the app or OS.

 Upon user engagement, \sys{} executes a pipeline for the requested model.
 Since planning is already done beforehand, \sys{} simply loads and executes the shards that have been selected in planning.

-\subsection{Example execution scenarios}
+\subsection{Example Execution Scenarios}

 \paragraph{One-shot execution} In this scenario, a user engagement consists of one turn, executing the model once.
-With preloaded shards, \sys{} executes the pipeline without stalling in bottom layers close to input. \sys{} uses the working buffer during the execution and frees it right after.
-Throughout the execution, the content of preload buffer is unchanged. \paragraph{A few back-to-back executions} One engagement may comprise multiple executions (often no more than 3)~\cite{ipa-study-denmark}.
-The scenarios is similar to above except for the opportunity of caching already loaded shards between executions.
+With preloaded shards, \sys{} executes the pipeline without stalling in bottom layers, which are close to input. \sys{} uses the working buffer during the execution and frees it right after.
+Throughout the execution, the content of preload buffer is unchanged.

+\paragraph{A few back-to-back executions} One engagement may comprise multiple executions (often no more than 3)~\cite{ipa-study-denmark}.
+The scenario is similar to the above, except for the opportunity of caching already loaded shards between executions.
 To this end, the app may request to enlarge the preload buffer so it selectively caches the loaded shards.
 In subsequent executions, \sys{} no longer reloads these shards; its planner redistributes the freed IO bandwidth to other shards (\sect{planning}), loading their higher-fidelity versions for better accuracy.
 After the series of executions, the app may choose to keep the additional cached shards as permitted by the OS or simply discard them.